Sheldonccf/Israel-Vaccine-Efficacy-Studies/README.md

 INF1344 - University of Toronto Dec 12, 2021

+**Please see Group 5_Analysis.ipynb for data cleaning and hypothesis testing process using Python**

 # Summary

 Effective vaccines are needed to help stop the spread of the COVID-19 virus and restore order around the world.
 COVID-19 has significantly impacted countries around the world in the areas of healthcare systems, economies, and society.
 However, due to the emergence of new COVID-19 variants of concern, there is discussion and research being developed on vaccine efficacy against infection, severity, and transmission.